 Stoke Station History Old Clock

-Stoke Station History Old Clock Back of Clock Stoke on Trent Old Station Clock Large on Wall Stoke-onTrent Station Clock Medium
+Stoke Station History Old Clock Stoke on Trent Old Station Clock Large on Wall Stoke-onTrent Station Clock Medium Rear of Metal Designer Clock with Movement

 Stoke on Trent Railway Clock

-• Inspired by the iconic railway station clock faces from 150 years ago this Stoke on Trent Railway Clock makes a stylish design statement that’s perfect for modern or traditional interiors be it home or office.
+• Inspired by the iconic railway-station clock faces of 150 years ago, this Stoke – on – Trent Railway Station Clock makes a stylish design statement—perfect for modern or traditional interiors, whether at home or in the office.

 • Period Accurate Details – carefully researched details and date are complimented by elegant metal hands faithful to the era.